sajjadhaider1/8WeekSQLChallenge/casestudy4/README.md

 This query calculates the count of unique customers allocated to each region, providing insights into regional customer demographics.

 ### 4. Customer Reallocation Analysis

+**Q: How many days on average are customers reallocated to a different node?**

 Analyzing the frequency of customer reallocation to different nodes sheds light on system dynamics.